 Part 2: Adding a container object#

-In part 1 of this tutorial we created a schema for describing people, and showed how we could use this to validate YAML or JSON files with a single person instance.
+In part 1 of this tutorial we created a schema for describing a person, and showed how we could use this to validate YAML or JSON files with a single person instance.
+In this tutorial we address collections and hierarchy.

 Example data file#